alecmuffett/ready-made-twitter-searches/README.md

 # ready-made-twitter-searches
 prefabricated twitter searches for civil society purposes.

+be aware: no responsibility can or will be accepted for the contents of tweets that are returned by these searches.

 for additions, please submit pull requests against `raw-searches.md`, **only**.

 ## index
 * [age verification keywords](#age-verification-keywords)
 * [age verification simple text](#age-verification-simple-text)